Gabe Vargo Research Grants:

 Dr. Gabe Vargo was a long-serving St. Petersburg Audubon board member who was a Professor of Biological Oceanography at the University of South Florida and who had a passion for seabirds and raptors.

 St. Petersburg Audubon Society can award up to 2 Research Grants to students interested in doing research with Black Skimmers (Rynchops niger).
-The expectation is the research would take at least 20 hours/week for 5 weeks (100 hours) during the summer breeding season (May 27-August 1).
+The expectation is the research would take at least 20 hours/week for 5 weeks (100 hours) during the summer breeding season.
 Grant winners will be awarded $1,500.
 Students will first learn how to study Black Skimmers by using wildlife camera-traps, in-person disturbance studies, and population monitoring (counting nests, adults, chicks).
 They will then develop their own research question and will answer the question using existing and new data to answer the question.
 At the end of the season they will write a report and give a brief presentation or present a poster at a St. Petersburg Audubon Society meeting.
 Examples of potential research questions:

 -are skimmers more likely to be disturbed by professional or personal fireworks?